What is Overdraft? Definition, Concepts, Pros and Cons

 Disadvantages of overdrafts

-1. Substantial amounts can be incurred by an individual while taking an overdraft, often not to their knowledge.
+1. Substantial amounts can be incurred by an individual while taking an overdraft, not to their knowledge.

 3. Overdrafts may be taken from only the bank where you contain your account.
-Unlike loans, you cannot apply to other banks without first moving your bank account.
+Unlike loans, you cannot apply to other banks without moving your bank account.
 This is not conducive if you are away in another city and require an immediate overdraft.

 References